seneyu/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

     - GOOD: All the words listed in table are used in final answer
     </score_reasons>
     <assistant:output>
-I'll help you translate this sentence into French.
-Let's break it down and work through it together.

-Here's the essential vocabulary you'll need:

 | French | English | Part of Speech | Gender |
 |--------|---------|----------------|---------|